dogsheep/github-to-sqlite/README.md

     $ github-to-sqlite issues github.db simonw/datasette --issue=1

-## Retrieving issue comments for a repository
+## Fetching issue comments for a repository

 The `issue-comments` command retrieves all of the comments on all of the issues in a repository.